brunothelima/vue-forme/README.md

 ## Using ```createForme``` and ```useForme``` functions:

-  Complex form ui's always brings up complex customizations.
-That can make it dificult to work with 3rd party libraries. **vue-forme** uses it's own composable functions to handle that inside the ```<forme />``` component, and you can easily use it on your own form components too!
+  Complex form ui's always brings up complex customizations and that can make it realy hard to work with 3rd party libraries. **vue-forme** uses it's own composable functions to handle that inside the ```<forme />``` component, and you can easily use it on your own form components too!

-  With the ```createForme``` and ```useForme``` function, you can bring all forme's power to your own form, following the exemple below:
+  With ```createForme``` and ```useForme``` functions, you can bring all forme's power to your own form, by following the exemple below:

 ```html
 <template>